 The second question, which follows the first very closely, is: "How much does it cost?".
 We'll try to give some idea of that as well.
 Prices quoted are Nov 2021.

 None of the items or suppliers mentioned below are recommendations.
 They are there to give an idea of what's on the market.
-The lists are limited so that I didn't have to spend ages doing detailed research as it will always be necessary to do your own research before making a decision to purchase.
+The lists are limited so that I didn't have to spend ages doing detailed research as it will always be necessary for you to do your own research before making a decision to purchase.

 What to buy first?